gearz-lab/react-metaform/docs-md/Documentation.md

-entityName | The name of the `entity` in the `schema` layoutName | The name of the `layout` in the `entity` title | The title
+entityName | The name of the `entity` in the `schema` layoutName | The name of the `layout` in the `entity` title | The title model | The object used as the model.
+This object is changed on user interaction. showBottomBar | Whether or not the bottom bar should be displayed onModelChange | Function called whenever the model changes onSave | Function called when the Save button is clicked onCancel | Function called when the Cancel button is clicked